 In March 2019, a San Francisco jury unanimously ordered Monsanto to pay up to $80 million in damages to a man who developed cancer after extended exposure to Monsanto’s glyphosate herbicide.
 The other jury verdict came down in August 2018, in favor of a school groundskeeper.
 This man was awarded $289 million for developing terminal non-Hodgkin lymphoma.

 There are more than 13,000 victims who have since come forward with similar lawsuits against the cancer-causing product.

-If you believe that your exposure to Roundup has caused you health issues, especially non-Hodgkin’s lymphoma, do not wait to speak to a qualified attorney for answers to your legal questions.
+If you believe that your exposure to Roundup has caused you health issues, especially non-Hodgkin’s lymphoma, do not wait to speak to a qualified attorney in Cincinnati for answers to your legal questions.
 You may be able to file a Roundup lawsuit to pursue compensation for your damages.

 Bayer, the German chemical and pharmaceutical company now has control of the product after buying Monsanto in 2018.
 The company plans to invest $5.6 billion over the next decade to develop new and safer weed killers.

 Even after the legal battles and successful trials of the victims exposed to Roundup, Bayer still stands by the product’s active ingredient claiming that studies have established that glyphosate is safe.
 Bayer offered a statement that said, “while glyphosate will continue to play an important role in agriculture and in Bayer’s portfolio, the company is committed to offering more choices for growers.”